Max Bruch: Personal life and final years

-Bruch married Clara Tuczek, a singer whom he had met on tour in Berlin on 3 January 1881.
-She is believed to have been 26 at the time of the marriage.
+Bruch married Clara Tuczek, a singer whom he had met on tour in Berlin, on 3 January 1881.
+She is believed to have been born on 15 February 1854 and thus 26 at the time of the marriage; some sources suggest she was 16.
 She belonged to a musical family; her sister was composer Felicia Tuczek.
-The couple returned to Liverpool and took lodgings in the Sefton Park area.
-Their daughter, Margaretha, was born in Liverpool in 1882.
+The couple returned to Liverpool where Bruch was conductor of the Liverpool Philharmonic Society (1880–83) and took lodgings in the Sefton Park area.
+Their daughter, Margaretha, who later became a noted author and champion of her father's life and works, was born in Liverpool in 1882.
 Their first son, Max Felix Bruch, was born on 31 May 1884 in Breslau and showed great aptitude for music at an early age.
 They had two further sons, Hans and Ewald.
+Of the four children, only Max Jr. and Ewald married, but neither had children of their own, and so Bruch's direct family line ended with Ewald's death in 1974.

 Death

 Bruch died in his home in Berlin-Friedenau in 1920.
 He was buried next to his wife Clara, who had died on 26 August 1919, at the Old St. Matthäus churchyard at Berlin-Schöneberg.
 Margaretha Bruch later had carved on the gravestone, "Music is the language of God."